Sivakoduru21/RestAssured-M-Project/README.md

 Video Game Database application with API endpoints that support JSON and XML link: https://github.com/james-willett/VideoGameDB
 Usage
 To run the application from the command line, you have two options:
-   Gradle - ./gradlew bootRun
+   1.Gradle - ./gradlew bootRun
-   Maven - mvn spring-boot:run
+   2.Maven - mvn spring-boot:run
    When the application is running, open a browser and go to http://localhost:8080/swagger-ui/index.html#/ to explore the API endpoints